Historic Sites of Manitoba: St. Paul’s Methodist Church / St. Paul’s United Church (590 Johnson Street, Boissevain, Municipality of Boissevain-Morton)

 The church is also a fine example of the Gothic Revival style, one of the most commonly used architectural expressions of the age.
 Edward Lowery, a Winnipeg architect, prepared the design for the building.
 The stone, lime and sand used to build the walls were drawn from local sources.
 The construction was undertaken by volunteers from the congregation.

-A plaque in front of the church was erected in 1994 by the Manitoba Heritage Council.
+A plaque in front of the church was erected by the Manitoba Heritage Council on 24 September 1994.

 75th Anniversary (1893-1968): St. Paul’s United Church, Boissevain, Manitoba [undated pamphlet]

 St. Paul’s United Church, Manitoba Historic Resources Branch.